Treespunking/Ecommerce-Analytics-Pipeline/README.md

 ### **6. Other Files**
 - **`.user.yml`**: User-specific configuration file for dbt.
 - **`first10rows_from_each_table.py`**: Python script for inspecting the first 10 rows of each table.
-- **`jdtb`**: Likely a placeholder or typo; ensure this is correctly named if it serves a specific purpose.

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---